hurricanemark/cashRegister/README.md

+# NodeJS with `jest` Testing module

+***"Jest is a delightful JavaScript Testing Framework with a focus on simplicity."*** [https://jestjs.io]

+Let's build the logic of a cash register and test it against the jestjs module!

 ## Cash Register
 Given a price and a list of cash denominations, return the number of ways to make change.